 Powell Butte Nature Park: This park is located on the east side of Portland and offers incredible sunrise views with Mount Hood and other cascading mountains at a distance.

 Tom McCall Waterfront Park is a popular spot for sunrise seekers that stretches along the Willamette River.
-This park offers amazing views of the city skyline and sunrise over the water.
+This park offers amazing views of the Portland, Oregon skyline and sunrise over the water.

 The Park is also dog-friendly and a great place for a quick morning hike with your fur baby.
 While the scenery here is more urban than in other larger parks, the waterfront views are still amazing.